typelevel/typelevel.github.com/src/resources.md

 ## Shields for Typelevel Projects

-These standard shiels can be used by affiliate and organization projects for their README and/orsite to advertise their Typelevel association:
+These standard shields can be used by affiliate and organization projects for their README and/or website to advertise their Typelevel association:

 ### Organization projects